Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Our contributions

-Sub-exponential decay in time and in frequency occurs importantly in the theory of test functions and distributions (under the name of Gelfand-Shilov spaces or ultra test functions)~\cite{bjork66}.
-In that case, we offer the following version.
+Exponential and sub-exponential decay in time and in frequency occur importantly in the theory of test functions and distributions (under the name of Gelfand-Shilov spaces or ultra test functions)~\cite{bjork66}.
+The strongest form is exponential decay for which error estimates have been treated before.
+We offer the following version of the error.